Geometric analysis of a truncated Galerkin discretization of fast-slow PDEs with transcritical singularities: Conclusion Outlook

 \section{Conclusion \& Outlook}

-In this work, we have provided the first full and direct blow-up for fast-slow partial differential equation in the context of a dynamic transcritical bifurcation for reaction-diffusion systems.
+In this work, we have provided a blow-up approach to a fast-slow partial differential equation in the context of a dynamic transcritical bifurcation for reaction-diffusion systems.
 We have employed a Galerkin discretization, made the domain length a dynamic variable, and then performed a blow-up on each finite-dimensional truncation level.
-In three different charts, we have proven the convergence of important invariant manifolds, which allowed us to track the attracting slow manifold through the fast-slow transcritical point, where normal hyperbolicity is lost.
+In three different charts, we have controlled the invariant manifolds, which allowed us to track the attracting slow manifold through the fast-slow transcritical point, where normal hyperbolicity is lost.
 Furthermore, we identified desingularized PDEs in all three charts.
-Effectively, our main result is a fully geometric version of a dynamic Crandall-Rabinowitz theorem.
+Effectively, our main result is a fully geometric version of a dynamic Crandall-Rabinowitz theorem, in arbitrarily close finite-dimensional approximation.

+Note that we have focused on Neumann boundary conditions for two main reasons.
+Firstly, this is a natural boundary assumption for many application-oriented models in fluid dynamics, thermodynamics or also spatial ecological models.
+Secondly, from a mathematical point of view, these boundary conditions allow for anchoring the behaviour around non-trivial homogeneous solutions that enable an analysis that is easily comparable with low-dimensional ODE models.
+In particular, for having a first go on the complicated geometric blow-up problem of PDEs and its Galerkin approximations, this implication of Neumann boundary conditions has proven very helpful, as seen in this paper.
+Dirichlet boundary conditions, for example, already entail a more delicate situation, without non-trivial homogeneous solutions and possible effects like boundary layers that have to be included in the analysis of passing through a singularity.